 Exchanging Data between SAS and Microsoft Excel by William E. Benjamin.
 A good reference in how to import and export data between SAS and Microsoft Excel, and especially how not to do it.

 SAS Hash Object Programming Made Easy by Michele M. Burlew.
 The best introduction to the Hash Object that I know of.
 Plenty of great examples and written in an easily understandable language.
 If you are already familiar with merges and joins, you will have no problem learning about Hash Object reading this book.

 Practical Time Series Analysis by Anders Milhøj.
-A hands on, non-theoretical approach to time series analysis and the many great procedure in ETS (Econometrics and Time Series).
+A hands-on, non-theoretical approach to time series analysis and the many great procedures in ETS (Econometrics and Time Series).